shubhlohiya/automatic-raga-recognition/README.md

 This was done as a part of the course project of **IE 643 - Deep Learning: Theory and Practice**, under Prof. P. Balamurugan.

 The details about the project, previous work, our contributions, and our results can be found in the [report](./report.pdf).
+The detailed summaries and trained weights of our models can be found [here](./models).

 **Repository Structure:**
 ```